-Banned by the FDA for import as a “dietary supplement” from Southeast Asia and other regions of the world where it is indigenous and regularly used, kratom is a plant-based substance with mind-altering effects.
+Kratom is a plant-based substance from Southeast Asia with mind-altering effects.
 Kratom comes from the leaves of the Mitragyna speciosa tree, which is related to the coffee plant.
 Active ingredients in kratom, 7-hydroxymitragynine and mitragynine, work to produce stimulant effects at low doses and sedative effects at higher doses, the National Institute on Drug Abuse (NIDA) reports.

 Small amounts of kratom can cause higher energy levels, talkativeness, alertness, and increased sociability.
 In higher amounts, kratom may activate opioid receptors in the brain, dulling pain sensations and causing a euphoric and mellowing “high.”